sagemath/sagewiki_to_gh-2022-10-10/days17/projects/presagedays/discussion.md

     return I
 }}}

 BUT WAIT -- isn't there an ''a priori'' formula for this structure/order?
-I don't know.
+Yes -- Ligozat, but not really -- that gives only rational cuspidal subgroup, and might be just as hard.

 Anyway, I'm computing a few of these here, as a test of the modular symbols code, etc., since this is easy: